chiransiriwardhana/Agentic-AI-Dev/README.md

     “Can you run the pi_value_compute.py file?”
     The agent executes the Python script and displays the output directly in the terminal.
 The pi_value_compute.py script calculates the value of π up to 1000 decimal places.

-The Script Executor Agent demonstrates agentic capabilities by interpreting user instructions, selecting appropriate tools, executing external actions, and returning the results.
+The Command Executor Agent demonstrates agentic capabilities by interpreting user instructions, selecting appropriate tools, executing external actions, and returning the results.

 ## SQL Agent